NodeDC/nodedc.github.com/events/_posts/2011-12-23-january-meetup-2012.md

 - [Aaron Silverman](zugwalt) will walk through "JavaScript: The Good Parts".
 - [Jonathan Altman](https://twitter.com/#!/async_io) will talk about generating heat maps of user click activity using node.js.
-- Someone from [Development Seed](http://developmentseed.org/) will talk about Mongo vs. Couch.
+- [Dane Springmeyer](http://twitter.com/springmeyer) will talk about the state of node on Windows.

 If you'd like to give a talk, please send your topic to [@nodedc](https://twitter.com/#!/nodedc) and we'll add you to the list.